iamnishantk/PDF-Question-Answering-RAG-LLM/README.md

 ### Implementation Details

 The notebook includes detailed code cells for each step of the process, from loading and processing documents to initializing and querying the chatbot.

+### upcoming changes
+- there is some problem if content got seprated and available in next page, then chunks is not properly made.
+- need to explore further more for how to use web pages.
+- I'll integrate chat also, will use any third party chat. there will option to select for which document or source we need Q&A.